 As dedicated as he is to farming, Gruber’s life has been more than fertilizer and crop rotations.
 For over three decades, a third season occupied his thoughts and much of his time: football season.
 He holds rock star status in the community – a standing earned from his success at growing an annual crop of winning football teams.
 As head coach at Dorchester Academy, his 300th win made him the most winning coach in the SC Independent School Association’s history.
 By the finish of his 35 years at Dorchester Academy, his scoreboard showed seven state titles, 325 wins in SCISA, and close to a 5-6 record.
 That’s no small potatoes.

-At a time when farming has almost become a lost art, Stanley Gruber has taken the wisdom of his father’s years behind the tiller and applied modern-day farming practices to the time-proven methods.
-As a result, Wilson Gruber’s farm flourishes in the hands of the son, who followed in his footsteps.
+At a time when farming has almost become a lost art, Stanley Gruber has taken the wisdom of his father’s years behind the tiller and applied modern-day farming practices to time-proven methods.
+Whether he is looking for steel buildings in Connecticut or new tractors in Texas, he wants to do what’s best for his family’s farm to ensure that it is still standing in years to come.
+As a result, Wilson Gruber’s farm flourishes in the hands of his son, who followed in his footsteps.
 It is an undeniably hard life that is not suited for the faint of heart.
-“I got started at about 2:30 this morning, and I’ll probably finish up about 7 this evening.
+“I got started at about 2:30 this morning, and I’ll probably finish up at about 7 this evening.
 You really have to want to do it.”

 The rows are flushed with color, and the harvest awaits its debut on tables across the Lowcountry.
 For now, as long as there are men like Stanley Gruber to hold the brush, the art of farming is alive and well, and the Gruber Family CSA Farm is in good hands.
 AM